 Why Do MBA Programs Require GMAT?

 Many MBA programs have a GMAT requirement.
 Several of these schools have found that the exam accurately assesses the student’s success in the MBA program.
 Some schools prefer to base admission on GMAT scores because the exam is standardized.
-This means that the content of the exam is fair, and it is taken in the same format by all students, leaving little room for bias or skewed judgement.
+This means that the content of the exam is fair, and it is taken in the same format by all students, leaving little room for bias or skewed judgment.

 Pros of the GMAT